 Being able to communicate in another language while travelling is one of the best feelings and always makes me feel extra accomplished.
-For those looking to learn Spanish in Singapore, here’s a review of my experience taking Spanish lessons with Spanish World Group.
-I have a 5% discount code for new students – scroll down for more!
+I learned a little Spanish in the 4 months I spent traipsing around South America and in a bid to try and become more fluent, I decided to continue my Spanish lessons in Singapore and have spent the last year or so taking Spanish lessons with Spanish World Group.
+For those looking for a Spanish school in Singapore, here’s a review of my experience with Spanish World Group, and here’s another bonus: I have a 5% discount code for new students – scroll down for more!

 Spanish World Group is the new name of Las Lilas Spanish School, a dedicated Spanish school in Singapore that has been around since 2005.
-When I asked my friends for recommendations on good Spanish schools in Singapore to continue my lessons, Las Lilas was the overwhelming choice from my friends.
+When I asked my friends for recommendations on good Spanish schools in Singapore to continue my lessons, Las Lilas was the overwhelming Spanish school of choice recommended by my friends.

 A disclaimer here that while my Spanish lessons are sponsored by the school, this review gives my honest feedback that I have also shared with the school separately.
 There wasn’t much info online about what classes were like, which is why I wanted to write about it.

 Spanish World Group started out in Singapore but has since expanded to Kuala Lumpur in Malaysia and Hong Kong as well.
 Spanish World Group is the only accredited Cervantes Institute in Singapore, which means it has the official blessing from the Spanish Government in promoting and teaching Spanish in foreign countries.
 For more serious students, that means that Spanish World Group is qualified to offer exam-level and DELE (Diploma of Spanish as a Foreign Language).